Helping children and teens cope with stressful public events

 - ongoing physical problems, such as stomach upset, headaches,

 - ongoing eating problems; sudden weight gain or loss,

 - feeling very anxious or afraid,

 - expressing hopelessness about life or the future,

 - increased risk-taking,

-- using alcohol, street drugs, or unprescribed medications, or
+- using alcohol, street drugs or illicit prescription medications, or

 - talking about suicide, or self-harm.

 Asking for help doesn’t mean that anyone has failed.
-Talking to a health professional. such as a psychologist, psychiatrist, doctor, social worker or nurse, can be a very helpful first step.
+Talking to a health professional, such as a psychologist, psychiatrist, doctor, social worker or nurse, can be a helpful first step.